JuMiSanAr/krypstock/README.md

 This is useful for investors who want to try out different scenarios before putting their own money on the line, as well as those who use a particular or multiple exchanges and want to track their assets through a simple and precise tracker such as Krypstock.

-If you want to try Krypstock, you can go to <a href='https://krypstock.propulsion-learn.ch'/> and access directly using email: guest@krypstock.com, pwd: adminadmin.
+If you want to try Krypstock, you can go to https://krypstock.propulsion-learn.ch and access directly using email: guest@krypstock.com, pwd: adminadmin.

 The website is only supported for phone devices at the moment, but we are planning on bringing it to web browsers in the future.
 A native app for iOS and Android is also in our plans.